mcandre/hello-thrift/README.md

-# hello-thrift - an example Maven project using Thrift
+# hello-thrift - an example Gradle project using Thrift

 # HOMEPAGE